 How Collected Data Is Used

 Extreme Reach uses personal information about AdBridge users and contacts to process orders, deliveries, or other transactions users conduct using the AdBridge platform.
-We may also use information to manage the application, track usage, and improve the application services.
+We may also use your user information to manage the application, track usage, and improve the application services.

 We may also use this information to recommend products and services that might be of interest to you, to send you marketing and advertising messages such as newsletters, announcements, or special offers or to notify you about our upcoming events.
 We may also use such information to provide you products and services, such as to fulfill your requests for products or to help us personalize our offerings to you.
 We also use your personal information to support our business functions, such as fraud prevention or legal functions.

 Other non-personally identifiable information that we collect is used to manage ads and campaigns.

 We use your data only for the purposes described by our privacy policies.